gutterpupper/gutterpupper/README.md

 - 👀 I’m interested in learning code and growing my skills in data analytics and web design.
 - 🌱 I’m currently learning JavaScript, Python, and Papyrus, as well as learning how to use GitHub.
 - ⌨️ I am studying coding to help improve my overall skills in web design.
+- 🤖 I am an active developer of bots for personal Discord servers.
 - 🎮 I make personal mods for games like Skyrim and Fallout 4.
 - 👯 I’m not looking to collaborate on anything right now.
 I'm still learning!
 - 📫 I'm not available to contact.